jarviscanada/jarvis_data_eng_TinaLee/linux_sql/README.md

 1. Used `crontab` command to parse resource usage and send data to database every one minute .
 1. Created a `queries.sql` to query data from database for usage information and failure detection.
 ## Architecture
-This diagram shows how clustered servers communicate with each other through a switch and the flow of how data is stored into a PostgresSQL database.
+This diagram shows communication between clustered servers through a switch and the process of data storage into a PostgresSQL database.
 Each server will have its copy of bash shell scripts that automatically parse resource usage and store data into a database.

 ![Linux_sql_architecture](./assets/Linux_SQL_Architecture.png)